maxim-uvarov/my-cybegraph/cybergraph.md

 When we have a cybergraph as a data structure availiable, we would be able to see the history of used particles, their origins, authors and other connected particles.

+This will allow users to see not only which information was published, but also who agreed or disagreed on the validity of this information.
+This is an extremely powerful feature that will enable effective collaboration on the development of information for the beings.

 #### Github

 ```nu